 The key to a good apple cake is to use a variety of apples.
 We like to use a combination of tart apples like granny smith and a sweet apple-like gala.

 However, if you have a baking spice mix like pumpkin spice in your cupboard, use it!
-As long as it has a combination of the spices below, you’re golden!
+As long as it has a combination of cinnamon, cloves, allspice, ginger, cardamom, or nutmeg you’re golden.

 You could also freeze the whole pan of cake if you have room in your freezer.
 Just be sure to let the cake AND the pan cool completely before covering it with plastic wrap and setting it in the freezer.

-Do do not recommend freezing apple cake with the frosting.
+We do not recommend freezing apple cake with frosting.
 Make the frosting right before serving after the cake has thawed out.

 Apple cake can keep for up to 7 days if you store it in an airtight container in a cool and dry place!